Hadronic tau decays at higher orders in QCD: Shanks transformation

 Moreover, Shanks showed that the transformation in Eq.~\ref{shanks_det_general1} is exact for model sequences of the form

 where the remainders are given by sums of exponential terms.
 The parameters $\lambda_j$ are ordered such that

 The sequence in Eq.~\eqref{shanks_seq2} converges if the condition $|\lambda_0|<1$ is satisfied.
 By analogy with physical transients that decay at late times, Shanks referred to the exponential terms on the right-hand side of Eq.~\eqref{shanks_seq2} as \emph{mathematical transients}, since all contributions with $|\lambda_j|<1$ vanish in the limit $n\to\infty$.
 This notion, however, should be understood in a broader sense, as the Shanks transformation $e_k(s_n)$ can also be applied to the summation of divergent sequences and series.
 In particular, the model sequence in Eq.~\eqref{shanks_seq2} becomes divergent if at least one of the parameters $\lambda_j$ satisfies $|\lambda_j|\geq 1$, because the corresponding term $\lambda_j^{\,n}$ does not decay as $n\to\infty$.
-Furthermore, Shanks also demonstrated that the transformation $e_k(s_n)$ is closely related to Pad\'e approximants~\cite{Shanks1955}.